Properties and characteristics

 6. Save () the settings.

-Linking multiple properties via the group function
+*Linking several properties via group function

 1. Go to Item » Items.